Does Rugby League Have a Gambling Problem?

 The influence of Betfred sponsorship extends beyond the boundaries of the playing field.
 The financial backing Betfred provides to rugby league is undeniable, especially during challenging times like the COVID-19 pandemic.
 However, the question remains: how does this sponsorship impact the fans and communities that form the backbone of the sport?
 With a third of football supporters expressing reluctance to buy shirts adorned with gambling logos, it raises concerns about the disconnect between fan values and the sponsorship choices made by the sport’s governing bodies.

-As Crystal Palace and the FA distance themselves from gambling sponsors, rugby league supporters may wonder if their sport has backed the right horse.
-The absence of gambling sponsorship during the Euro's final was refreshing for many attendees, prompting contemplation about the potential long-term impact of such associations on the fan experience.
-The success of rugby league this autumn hinges on whether the sport can strike a delicate balance, attracting new audiences without alienating its loyal fan base.
+As Crystal Palace and the FA distance themselves from gambling sponsors, rugby league supporters wonder if their sport has backed the right horse.
+The absence of gambling sponsorship during the Euro’s was refreshing for many attendees, prompting contemplation about the potential long-term impact of such associations on the fan experience.
+The success of rugby league this hinges on whether the sport can strike a delicate balance, attracting new audiences without alienating its loyal fan base.

 Looking Ahead: Challenges and Opportunities